winitzki/scall/tutorial/programming_dhall.md

 ## Church encoding for recursive types and type constructors

+Dhall does not directly support defining recursive types or recursive functions.
+The only supported recursive type is a built-int `List` type.
+However, user-defined recursive types and a certain limited class of recursive functions can be implemented in Dhall via the Church encoding techniques.

+A beginner's tutorial about Church encoding is part of the Dhall documentation: https://docs.dhall-lang.org/howtos/How-to-translate-recursive-code-to-Dhall.html

+## Church encoding of existential types

+## Co-Church encoding of co-inductive types

+## Church encodings of nested types and GADTs

 ## Constructing functors and contrafunctors from parts

 ## Filterable functors and contrafunctors